JaumeMontagut/CITM_2_Dev_Platformer/README.md

 - 13 levels!
 - Added gui element templates on an xml to easlily create similar elements.

-## Important notes.
-- First enemies appear in level 007.
-Use Enter to go to the next level.

 ## Member contributions to assignment 2
 Jose Antonio Prieto
 - Flying enemy